tonethar/IGME-230-GDD-Master/notes/HW-circle-blast-1.md

 - You are all done with `createLabelsAndButtons()` - that's a good thing!

 ## VIII. <a id="section8">Getting the ship on the screen
 Now we need to create a spaceship that the player can control.
-We will first create and ES6 class to encapsulate all of the ship state and behavior.
+We will first create an ES6 class to encapsulate all of the ship state and behavior.

 ### Creating the Ship class